Liberalism (international relations): Neoliberalism

 Kant's democratic peace theory has since been revised by neoliberals like Robert Keohane and Joseph Nye.
 These theorists have seen that democracies do in fact fight wars.
 However, democracies do not fight wars with other democracies because of capitalist ties.
 Democracies are economically dependent and therefore are more likely to resolve issues diplomatically.
 Furthermore, citizens in democracies are less likely to think of citizens in other democracies as enemies because of shared morals.
-Kant's original ideas have influenced liberalist scholars and have had a large impact on liberal thought.
+Kant's original ideas have influenced liberal scholars and have had a large impact on liberal thought.